KoenVanNoten/HVSR_to_virtual_borehole/README.md

 <img src="https://github.com/KoenVanNoten/HVSR_to_virtual_borehole/blob/master/A201_polarisation.png" width="450" height="350" />

 ## 5. Construct the f0 - Sed Thickness Powerlaw Relation.ipynb:
-Ipython notebook to construct figures 5,6,7, 8 and 10 of the Van Noten et al. (2021) paper.
-This notebook reads the borehole and survey HVSR supplementary data of the paper (see
-VanNotenetal_JOSE_S1 - Borehole HVSR analysis.csv and VanNotenetal_JOSE_S2 - Survey HVSR analysis.csv)
+Ipython notebook to construct figures 5, 6, 7, 8 and 10 of the Van Noten et al. (2021) paper.
+This notebook reads the borehole and survey HVSR supplementary data of the paper (see VanNotenetal_JOSE_S1 - Borehole HVSR analysis.csv and VanNotenetal_JOSE_S2 - Survey HVSR analysis.csv).
+Also the methodology how to create a statistical powerlaw relation is explained.

 ## Installation
 To run the steps above, you need: